Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 So, you know that communication is critical.
 But let’s back up for a minute.
 How do you even identify the good candidates and then approach them with a proposal?

-- The first step is to read the profiles of those who are also seeking threesomes.
+• The first step is to read the profiles of those who are also seeking relationships with more than one partner.
 How do they express themselves?
 Is their language compatible with yours?
 Do they seem to share the same values, expectations, and boundaries that you do?
 This will only be an initial screening.
 You have more work to do.

-- Ask them what their expectations are.
-Are they looking for a one-time experience or a longer-term regular threesome relationship?
+• Ask them what their expectations are.
+Are they looking for a one-time experience or a longer-term regular panromantic relationship?

-- As the chats continue, you will both feel more comfortable talking about the details of what your ideal session would be like.
-If you believe there is a real match, then it may be time to set up a face-to-face meetup.
+• As the chats continue, you will both feel more comfortable talking about the details of what your ideal session would be like.
+If you believe there is a real match, then it may be time to meet with them face to face.

 The Face-to-Face Meetup – Negotiating the Details

-At the face-to-face, you will want to lay down all of the “ground rules” for the upcoming session.
+At the face-to-face, you will want to lay down all of the “ground rules” for the upcoming potential relationship.

 While all of this seems rather clinical, remember that the more communication you have upfront, the less there will be chance for misunderstandings later on.

-This is the time for each of you to nail down your expectations, what each of you want in the session, and to agree on the boundaries everyone will be comfortable with.
-If any of the three of you have “tighter” boundaries, those will be respected by the other two.
+This is the time for each of you to nail down your expectations, what each of you want to gain from the relationship, and to agree on the boundaries everyone will be comfortable with.
+If any of the parties in the relationship have “tighter” boundaries, those will be respected by the others in the relationship.

-It’s also time to talk about safe sex and what precautions all three of you will take.
-It’s not all that unusual for one of you to ask they everyone be tested before the event.
+It’s also time to talk about safe practices and what precautions all of you will take.
+It’s not all that unusual for one of you to ask that everyone be tested before the relationship begins.
 Respect that request.

 The key term here is compromise.
 That’s what negotiations are all about.
-If there are areas that are not totally compatible, resolving them ahead of time is important, if all three are going to be comfortable and satisfied.
+If there are areas that are not totally compatible, resolving them ahead of time is important, if everyone in the relationship is going to be comfortable and satisfied.

 And here’s the positive thing about this face-to-face.
 It helps to build up sexual tension, which is definitely good once everyone is in bed together.